Microsoft releases two new Windows 10 previews and almost aligns their features

 This 19H1 build is for Windows Insiders who have chosen the Skip Ahead option, meaning they continue to receive builds from the RS_PRERELEASE branch.
 Only a small subset of Insiders can opt into Skip Ahead, as Microsoft still needs testers helping with RS5.

 This build mainly catches up the 19H1 branch with the improvements and fixes made recently in the RS5 branch.
 It supports Your Phone app, for example, which the RS5 branch already supports.
-It’s still not quite caught up yet, however, and it’s clear Microsoft’s main focus is on RS5.
+It still hasn‘t quite caught up yet, however, and it’s clear Microsoft’s main focus is on RS5.

 This desktop build includes the following general bug fixes and improvements: